Table of contents

 - Add as many entries as applicable.

 Your resume should be as unique as you are.
-If you’ve got some cool experiences that don’t fit the usual categories, don’t be shy to add new sections.
+If you’ve got some cool experiences that don’t fit the usual categories, don’t hesitate to display your qualifications.
 Just make sure they’re things the hiring manager will find relevant for the job you’re after.
 Your weekly board game night?
 Maybe not so much.

 Here are some extra sections you might want to add: